1.1 Name and contact details of Data Controller

 (iii) Data transfers to other third countries, because of the activity of the Data Controller, including among others the USA, China, Russia, India, Japan and Egypt are performed on the basis of Article 49 Section (1) c) of the GDPR.

 1.5 Processing of special categories of personal data

-The Data Controller will not process any special categories of personal data in the course of processing data for the purposes of sending newsletters.
+The Data Controller will not process any special categories of personal data in the course of processing data for the purposes of event organization and travel arrangement.

-The data subject may request the Data Controller to grant access to his/her personal data, the rectification of inaccurate personal data, the erasure of personal data, and in certain cases, the restriction of the processing.
+The data subject may request the Data Controller to grant access to his/her personal data, the rectification of inaccurate personal data, the erasure of personal data, and in certain cases, the restriction of the processing, and may object to the processing of his/her personal data.
 The data subject is also granted the right to file a complaint with the supervisory authority and the right to an effective judicial remedy.

 During the course of the consent-based data processing, the data subject is also entitled to withdraw his/her consent at any time, however the withdrawal has no impact on the lawfulness of the data processing performed prior to the withdrawal.

 A) Right to access